Space3D-Bench/Space3D-Bench/README.md

         "2": "The objects are standing on the opposite sides of a coffee table, facing one another.", }
     ```

+    <b>Important!!!</b> In navigation-related questions, the answer should contain either the ids or 3D positions (in the Replica coordinate system) of the objects between which the distance was calculated.

 3. Place the responses-containing JSON files as the corresponding `data/SCENE_NAME/answers.json` (you may choose another name, but then update the line 49 in `eval.py` accordingly).

 ### LLM calls